MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_mpdp_list.md

 ## -description

-The **NDIS_WWAN_MPDP_LIST** structure contains data for an [NDIS_STATUS_WWAN_MPDP_LIST](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/ndis-status-wwan-mpdp-list) status indication, which is sent as an asynchronous response to an [OID_WWAN_MPDP](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-wwan-mpdp) query request.
+The **NDIS_WWAN_MPDP_LIST** structure contains a list of existing multiple Packet Data Procol (MPDP) interfaces, or NetAdapter objects, for the MBB device representing the primary NetAdapter.

 ## -struct-fields

 ### -field Header

 The header with type, revision, and size information about the **NDIS_WWAN_MPDP_LIST** structure.
-The MBB Service sets the header with the values that are shown in the following table when it sends the data structure to the miniport driver for *set* operations.
+The MB Service sets the header with the values that are shown in the following table when it sends the data structure to the miniport driver for *set* operations.
 Miniport drivers must set the header with the same values when they send the data structure to the MBB service.

 | Header submember | Value |
 | --- | --- |